bsdimp/freebsd-git-docs/MFC.md

 We feel that the second option is simpler going forward.

-### Finding Eligible Merges
+### Finding Eligible Hashes to MFC

 Git provides some built-in support for this via the `git cherry` and `git log --cherry` commands.
 These commands compare the raw diffs of commits (but not other metadata such as log messages) to determine if two commits are identical.
-This works well when each commit from head is merged as a single commit to a stable branch, but it falls over if multiple commits from main are squashed together as a single commit to a stable branch.
+This works well when each commit from head is landed as a single commit to a stable branch, but it falls over if multiple commits from main are squashed together as a single commit to a stable branch.